Corners predictions: Latest betting tips for corners

 Total Corners

 Total corner betting is similar to the total goals markets where you simply bet on whether or not there will be over or under a certain threshold.
 For goals, you might see this as over 3.5 goals or under 3.5 goals.
 Corner betting is the same.
 The bookmaker will provide you with a series of thresholds and your job as the punter is to back over or under.
-Depending on the way you choose to bet, you’ll either be left with a simple over/under bet or, if using whole numbers as opposed to decimals, you will have an ‘exactly’ option to consider. corner betting For example, Bet365 are offering a total corner market for Tottenham vs Crystal Palace with a 9.5 benchmark.
+Depending on the way you choose to bet, you’ll either be left with a simple over/under bet or, if using whole numbers as opposed to decimals, you will have an ‘exactly’ option to consider.
+For example, Bet365 are offering a total corner market for Tottenham vs Crystal Palace with a 9.5 benchmark.
 If you bet on ‘over’ then to win the game must feature 10 corners.
 If there are nine corners of fewer then an ‘under’ prediction would have been needed.
 There are variations to this sort of bet where you can bet on the number of corners a particular team might get or you can look to predict over/under corners within a particular time period e.g. within the first 10 minutes of a game.

 Corner Match Bets